Alejo1020/automation-portfolio/P12 - AI-powered smart metrics dashboard/README.md

 Using 8 weeks of realistic service-business data, the system identified a non-obvious correlation that a standard dashboard would miss: drops in customer satisfaction and spikes in support tickets (weeks 5 and 8) consistently preceded sales dips the following week.
 This kind of cross-variable, trend-based insight requires reasoning across multiple metrics simultaneously — exactly what a static chart or table cannot surface on its own.

-## How This Sells

-**Pitch:** *"This isn't a dashboard — it's a business analyst that never sleeps.
+*"This isn't a dashboard — it's a business analyst that never sleeps.
 Every week, without lifting a finger, the owner gets what's happening in their business, what's most urgent, and what to do about it — the same caliber of reasoning they'd pay a consultant for, delivered automatically and consistently."*

-**Target client:** Small-to-mid service businesses that already track metrics (clinics, dealerships, real estate agencies, agencies) but lack the time or in-house analyst to interpret them weekly.

-**Price range:** $150–$400/month as a recurring add-on to an existing automation retainer, or $300–$600 as a standalone "AI business analyst" subscription, depending on data complexity and reporting frequency.

 ## Tech Stack